mateusamen/spark/README.md

 ```pyspark
 from pyspark.sql.functions import *
 ```
---now using *unix_timestamp* to convert stringtype to timestamp.
+-now using *unix_timestamp* to convert stringtype to timestamp.
 Then using *from_unixtime* to alter field in column timestamp

 ```pyspark
 df_2 = df_1.withColumn("data", from_unixtime(unix_timestamp(col("data"),"dd/MM/yyyy"),"MM/dd/yyyy"))